-Spring Boot ships by default with Tomcat 8.5.x.
-With that version, HTTP/2 is only supported if the libtcnative library and its dependencies are installed on the host operating system.
+Spring Boot ships by default with Tomcat 9.0.x which supports HTTP/2 out of the box when using JDK 9 or later.
+Alternatively, HTTP/2 can be used on JDK 8 if the libtcnative library and its dependencies are installed on the host operating system.